retorquere/pimsync/README.md

 the correct version.

 The embedded version can be overridden by defining the `PIMSYNC_VERSION` variable at compile time.
-If you are applying distribution-specific patches, please append the distribution name to the version.
-E.g.: `v1.0.0-alpine`.
+Distributions may include their package revision in this version, e.g.: `1.0.0-r1`.
+When applying downstream patches, please append the distribution name to the version.
+E.g.: `1.0.0-alpine`.

 ## Developer documentation